ArtisanMobile/devdocs/_posts/2014-05-08-event-tracking.md

 Here's how you can record an analytics event for a customer viewing a product.

+Tracking category hierarchies applies here as well by passing the optional **category**, **subCategory**, and **subSubCategory** parameters to the **productViewed** method.

+There are many variations of the **productViewed** method so [please consult the ArtisanPurchaseWorkflowManager javadocs](http://docs.useartisan.com/dev/android/javadocs/) for your current version.

 {% highlight java %}
 Map<String, String> productInfo = new HashMap<String, String>();
  productInfo.put("style", "organic cotton");
  productInfo.put("size", "medium");
  Currency usCurrency = Currency.getInstance(Locale.US);
- ArtisanPurchaseWorkflowManager.productViewed("ABC0000001", 24.99f, usCurrency, "Artisan T-Shirt made in Old City, Philadelphia", "T-Shirts", productInfo);
+ ArtisanPurchaseWorkflowManager.productViewed("ABC0000001", 24.99f, usCurrency, "Artisan T-Shirt made in Old City, Philadelphia", "Men", "Clothes", "T-Shirts", productInfo);
 {% endhighlight %}

 <div class="note note-hint">